+Combining Character Sequences and Grapheme Clusters.
 For comparison, Table 1b shows the relationship between combining character sequences and grapheme clusters, using regex notation.
-Note that given alternates (XIY), the first match is taken.
+Note that given alternates (X|Y), the first match is taken.
+The simple identifiers starting with lowercase are variables that are defined in Table 1c; those starting with uppercase letters are Grapheme Cluster Break Property Values defined in Table 2.